no carbs food list

 Selection of Meats and Poultry

-Two separate meals, one with chicken and the other with turkey
+two separate meals, one with chicken and the other with turkey

 Lean cuts of low-carb meats such as chicken breast or turkey are fantastic options.
 These low-carb lean meats are delicious and packed with essential amino acids for muscle growth and repair.
 Including these lean proteins in your meals can satisfy your hunger while keeping your carb intake in check.